imaginate/superglue/README.md

     -|--                  End the options.

   Values:
-    ATTRS  A comma-separated list of file attributes from below options.
+    ATTR   Must be a file attribute from below options.
       `mode'
       `ownership'
       `timestamps'